• Details

 Enjoy today at your own pace as you uncover the wild and rugged side of the Lofoten Islands.
 Your day can be as relaxed or active as you choose.
 We can recommend the following activities:

-• Cycle to the most photographed beach in the Lofoten Islands, Uttakleiv and experience a wide open horizon to the west and north (distance 27 km / 17 miles).
+• Cycle to Vik, Haukland and one of the most photographed beaches in the Lofoten Islands, Uttakleiv and experience a wide open horizon to the west and north (distance 27 km / 17 miles).

 • Cycle to Unstad beach and watch the surfers (distance 42 km / 26 miles).